HOME

 How Whales Change Climate

-Support the creation of more videos like this: https://www.patreon.com/sustainablehuman "When whales were at their historic populations, before their numbers were reduced, it seems that whales might have been responsible for removing tens of millions of tonnes of carbon from the atmosphere every year."
-Sustainable Human is a 501c3 non-profit started by a husband and wife team (Chris and Dawn Agnos) whose mission is to examine the underlying stories that give rise to the environmental, social, and economic crises of our time and offer new stories that help humanity to live in harmony with each other and the biosphere.
-Learn more: https://sustainablehuman.org/ Here are some additional ways you can get involved and/or support this important mission: Support us monthly: https://www.patreon.com/sustainablehuman One-time donation: https://sustainablehuman.org/donate/ Volunteer with us: https://sustainablehuman.org/volunteer Sponsor a video that aligns with your organization’s values: https://chrisagnos.com/sponsor-a-story/ Hire us to tell your story or the story of your organization: https://chrisagnos.com/video-storytelling/ We also help organizations that need help envisioning how to tell their story: https://chrisagnos.com/consulting/ Buy some of Dawn’s hand-made energetic jewelry: https://dawnagnos.com/ Academic Sources: Stephen Nicol et al, 2010.
+Think whales are just ocean giants?
+Dive deeper and discover their astonishing role in reshaping our climate.
+Unveiling a hidden ocean mystery where each whale is not just a majestic animal, but a key architect in the health of our planet.
+How do these leviathans hold a secret to keeping the climate in balance?
+Embark on a journey beneath the waves to unravel the untold story of the ocean's mightiest guardians. 🌍 LIKE, SUBSCRIBE, and SIGN UP FOR NOTIFICATIONS 🌍 Support us on Patreon ⟹ patreon.com/sustainablehuman 🌍 One-time donation ⟹ sustainablehuman.org/donate/ Sustainable Human is a 501c3 non-profit whose mission is to examine the underlying stories that give rise to the environmental, social, and economic crises of our time and offer new stories that help humanity to live in harmony with each other and the biosphere. 🌍 Learn more ⟹ https://sustainablehuman.org/stories/how-whales-change-climate 🌍 Help us translate this video ⟹ sustainablehuman.org/translate/ FAIR USE NOTICE: This video may contain copyrighted material.
+Such material is made available for educational purposes only.
+This constitutes a 'fair use' of any such copyrighted material as provided for in Title 17 U.S.C. section 106A-117 of the US Copyright Law.
+Academic Sources: Stephen Nicol et al, 2010.
 Southern Ocean iron fertilization by baleen whales and Antarctic krill.
 Fish and Fisheries, vol 11, pp 203–209.
 Kakani Katija and John O. Dabiri, 2009.
 A viscosity-enhanced mechanism for biogenic ocean mixing.
 Nature, Vol. 460, pp 624-627. doi:10.1038/nature08207 Joe Roman and James J. McCarthy, 2010) The Whale Pump: Marine Mammals Enhance Primary Productivity in a Coastal Basin.
 PLoS ONE vol 5 no 10, pp 1-8. doi:10.1371/ journal.pone.0013255 Daniel G. Boyce, Marlon R. Lewis and Boris Worm, 2010.
 Global phytoplankton decline over the past century.
 Nature, Vol. 466, pp591-596. doi:10.1038/nature09268 Steve Nichol, 12th July 2011.
 Vital Giants: why living seas need whales.
 New Scientist, No.2820. http://www.newscientist.com/article/mg21128201.700-vital-giants-why-living-seas-need-whales.html Trish J. Lavery et al, 2010.
 Iron defecation by sperm whales stimulates carbon export in the Southern Ocean.
 Proceedings of the Royal Society: B. Vol 277, pp 3527-3531. doi: 10.1098/rspb.2010.0863 James A. Estes, et al, 2011.
 Trophic Downgrading of Planet Earth.
-Science, Vol 333, pp 301-306. doi: 10.1126/science.1205106 FAIR USE NOTICE: This video may contain copyrighted material.
-Such material is made available for educational purposes only.
-This constitutes a 'fair use' of any such copyrighted material as provided for in Title 17 U.S.C. section 106A-117 of the US Copyright Law. #ClimateChange #Whales #TrophicCascades
+Science, Vol 333, pp 301-306. doi: 10.1126/science.1205106 #ClimateChange #Whales #TrophicCascades

 03:36